hello/suripu-android/README.md

 =======

 The project currently contains unit tests for most parts of the project with major logic.
 All of the presenters have accompanying synchronous unit tests, and most of the Bluetooth stack's non-radio related functionality is equipped.
 Any new presenters introduced into the project should have unit tests accompanying them when merged into `master`.

+All tests are run within Robolectric on both your local computer, and on circleCI.
+If you have a branch that should not be run on continuous integration before merging, prefix your branch with `no-test-`.

 Deploying Internally
 ====================